cyhap/ENPM808X_Midterm/readme.md

 Run program: ./app/shell-app
 ```

 These steps will allow for the repository to be cloned remotely.
 The steps include building the project as well as running the unit tests and main program.

-The main program will in future iterations include the demonstration code to simulate the Inverse Kinematic Motion Planner.
-This is currently still under development as well are working through an issue with linking an external library.
+Running ./app/shell-app in the build folder will run out demonstration.
+We are using matplotlib (with a c++ wrapper) to display the trajectory of our desired path as well as the path the robot takes along that trajectory to go from initial point to end point.
+In Phase 1 this is a simple demonstration of our Trajectory Window displaying a sample trajectory.
+In Phase 2 the full functionality of the simulation will be in place.

 ## Dependencies